DanielSaccardo/Docker-compose-services/grafana/README.md

 - Then go into "Status"->"Targets" section
 - Check if both "prometheus" and "node-exporter" are running ("UP" green rectangle into "Status" Column)
   - If yes, then here you have done and you can go directly to the "Grafana" part
-  - If no, then probably there is a problem retrieving data from "prometheus" or "node-exporter" IPs check prometheus.yml configuration file and the localhost IP for the single container
+  - If no, then probably there is a problem retrieving data from "prometheus" or "node-exporter" or "cadvisor" IPs check prometheus.yml configuration file and the localhost IP for the single container

  ### Grafana